pconrad/ucsb-cs8-s17.github.io/_lab/lab00.md

  Note that your account must work to get credit.
 If your account does not work, you must go to CSIL later to turn in the lab.</p>
 <p>Type the following at the prompt:</p>
-<pre>turnin Lab00@cs8c lab00</pre>
+<pre>turnin Lab00@cs8 lab00</pre>
 <p>Careful: that's an uppercase 'L' at the start, and lowercase 'l' later, and the class
- name is "cs8c" for the MW (Costanzo) section.
+ name is "cs8".
 You should be asked if you want to turn in this file.
 Respond &quot;yes&quot;, and then you should get a message indicating that your efforts were successful!</p>